Taxi dance hall: Rise and fall from popularity

 Taxi dance halls flourished in America during the 1920s and 1930s.
 In 1931 there were over 100 taxi dance halls in New York City, and between 35,000 and 50,000 men would go to these halls every week.
 There were also establishments which offered male professional dancers to women such as Maxim's in New York, where dancer/actor Rudolph Valentino got an early start.

-By 1925, the taxi dance halls were coming under attack by reform movements that insisted on licensing, police supervision, and succeeded in closing down some taxi dance halls for lewd behavior.
+By 1925 in the United States, the taxi dance halls were coming under attack by reform movements that insisted on licensing, police supervision, and succeeded in closing down some taxi dance halls for lewd behavior.
 After World War II the popularity of taxi dance halls began to diminish.
 In the 1930s, 50 cities had taxi dance halls, but by 1954 that number dropped to just 6 cities.
 Only ten taxi-dance halls remained in New York City by 1952.
 Most of the taxi-dance halls disappeared by the 1960s.
 Many historians say that the return of the saloon and the cocktail lounge of post-Prohibition America contributed to the demise of the taxi dance hall.

+The ethnic diversity of patrons who danced with white women caused fights, especially for dance halls located in rural areas.
+A taxi dance club that catered to Filipino American farm workers was one cause of the Watsonville riots of 1930.

+Similar forces led to the closure of taxi dance halls of other countries.
+In Tokyo the first dance halls opened in 1925 but closed in the late 1930s after increased police harassment.
+During a period of austerity, in 1947 China ordered the closure of taxi dance halls despite the protests of dancers.

 Today some cities still have clubs where female employees can be hired to dance with patrons.
 These clubs no longer use the ticket-a-dance system, but have time-clocks and punch-cards that allow the patron to pay for the dancer's time by the minute.
 The clock used by the cashier to determine the cost of time spent with a hostess is often set a few minutes later than the clock used to print the checkout time on the ticket, thus fraudulently increasing revenues for the establishment and hostess alike.
 Particularly accommodating hostesses often expect tips equivalent to the amount charged for their time.
 Some of these modern dance clubs exist in the same buildings where taxi dancing was done in the early 20th century.
 The Dreamland club of Los Angeles was such an establishment.
 In the 1930s it was called Roseland Roof, and was owned by the Fenton brothers.
 When the Fenton brothers sold the club in 1981, the new buyers renamed the club to Dreamland, and continued taxi dancing in its original ballroom.
 These latter day establishments, including Starlight and Fantasy, are called Hostess Clubs.